 Natalie Nourigat joined Walt Disney Animation Studios in 2015 as a story apprentice, completing a year-long training program.
 “Ralph Breaks the Internet” is her first Disney film.
 Before joining the studio, she worked as a comic book creator in Portland, Oregon.

-ITM: [to Nourigat] Coming into the world of storyboards, how does the world of comic books compare and contrast?
+Inside the Magic: [to Nourigat] Coming into the world of storyboards, how does the world of comic books compare and contrast?

-Nourigat: And everybody here could make a great comic, I’m just going to go on the record saying that.
+Nourigat: And everybody here could make a great comic; I’m just going to go on the record saying that.

-ITM: There have been published storyboards that read almost like a comic book.
+Inside the Magic: There have been published storyboards that read almost like a comic book.

-Nourigat: Correct me if I’m wrong, but it seems like a script for live-action where there are action descriptions and there’s dialogue, but then there’s a lot of room for you to stage things how you want or build in character moments.
+Nourigat: Correct me if I’m wrong, but it seems like a script for live-action where there are action descriptions, and there’s dialogue, but then there’s a lot of room for you to stage things how you want or build in character moments.